beginning of content

 What can happen to me if I have high triglycerides?

-If you have high levels of triglycerides, you may be at a higher risk of suffering from:
+If you have high levels of triglycerides, you may be at a higher risk of:

-You will be instructed to fast for 9 – 12 hours before your blood test, which is usually done in the morning.
+If your doctor recommends a fasting lipid test, you will be instructed to fast (not eat) for 9 to 12 hours before your blood test.
 This is because after you eat, the amount of triglycerides in your blood is higher.
-You are allowed to drink water.
+You are allowed to drink water while you are fasting.

-Australian guidelines recommend that your triglyceride levels should be below 2.0mml/L.
+Australian guidelines recommend that your triglyceride levels should be below 2.0 mmol/L.

-Talk to your doctor about your results and what to do if your levels are high.
+Talk to your doctor about your results and what to do if your triglyceride levels are high.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.